 8. 2 Peter 3

 What do you believe about souls?
 There are many very different doctrines taught in the world today concerning souls that are believed to be in all humans.
-By most a soul is believed to be something that is wholly apart from the person that a soul is in; that a soul is something that is believed to be complete in its self without the person; most believe that a soul will exist forever without the person; it will never be dead, therefore, a soul cannot be resurrected from the dead; that it will live either in Heaven or Hell even if there is no resurrection.
+By most a soul is believed to be something that is wholly apart from the person that a soul is in; most believe that a soul will exist forever without the person; it will never be dead, therefore, a soul cannot be resurrected from the dead; that it will live either in Heaven or Hell even if there is no resurrection.
 A soul leaving a person at the death of the person makes it impossible for Christ to have give His life to save that soul from death; if a soul had immortality it would already have life and could never not have life; all Christ could do is give it a reward or punish it.

 (1).
 At the death of a saved person a bodiless deathless soul that had been in that person will fly immediately to Heaven to the very presents of Jesus and God, and souls that are now in Heaven are now looking down on loved ones of the dead persons the souls had been in.

 (2).
-Many believe at the death of a lost person, a soul that was in that person will immediately be carried to Hell where it will forever be alive, suffering, and screaming while it is being eternally tormented by God because of the sins of the person it was in with no hope that God will ever stop tormenting it.
+Many believe at the death of a lost person, a soul that had been in that person will immediately be carried to Hell where it will forever be alive, suffering and screaming while it is being eternally tormented by God because of the sins of the person it was in with no hope that God will never stop tormenting it.

 (3).
 Catholic believe that at death most souls that were in them goes immediately to Purgatory where souls will suffer unto souls have suffered enough to pay for the sins of the persons the souls had been in, then these souls will be saved by their own suffering, or saved by money given by others.

 (4).
-In the Abraham’s bosom version souls that had been in the saved will go immediately at the death of the person to be rewarded in Abraham’s bosom, the good side of hades, unto the coming of Christ while souls that were in the lost are tormented in the bad side of hades unto the coming of Christ; after the judgment souls that had been in the lost persons that were being tormented in hades will then be endlessly tormented by God in an endless burning Hell.
+In the Abraham’s bosom version souls that had been in the saved will go immediately at the death of the person to be rewarded in Abraham’s bosom, the good side of hades, unto the coming of Christ while souls that were in the lost are tormented in the bad side of hades unto the coming of Christ; after the judgment souls that had been in the lost persons that were being tormented in hades will then be moved from hades to Hell and endlessly tormented by God in an endless burning Hell.

 (5).
 A view of a soul now believed by some Protestants, called Rephaim, is that after the death of the person, a soul leaves the person and it is a shadowy something that has no substance, that a soul is nothing more than mental thoughts without any kind of substance or body.